-Rocky Mountain National Park, less than a two-hour drive from Denver, features 415 square miles of alpine and subalpine territory that will certainly stamp itself into your memory passport.
-Sporting 300 miles of hiking trails, five campgrounds, and a bounty of wildlife, there is plenty of fun and wild times awaiting you!
-Trail Ridge Road takes you up 12,000 feet for views you won’t soon forget.
-Rocky top indeed!
+Rocky Mountain National Park features 415 square miles of alpine and subalpine territory that you won’t soon forget.
+Sporting 300 miles of hiking trails, five campgrounds, and diverse wildlife, there’s plenty of outdoor adventure to discover.
+For example, Trail Ridge Road takes you up 12,000 feet to jaw-dropping views!

-Take a step back in time — more than 700 years, to be exact — for a look into the lives of Ancestral Pueblo people.
-Mesa Verde is home to 600 cliff dwelling villages and some of the best preserved archeological sites in the United States.
-Stop by the Visitor Center to grab a national park map before heading out to explore the park’s 40+ miles of sights.
+Take a step back in time — more than 700 years, to be exact — for a look into the lives of Ancestral Pueblo people at Mesa Verde National Park.
+This popular Colorado landmark is home to 600 cliff-dwelling villages and some of the best-preserved archeological sites in the United States.
+Stop by the visitor center to grab a national park map before heading out to explore the park’s 40+ miles of sights.

-Sand dunes?
-In Colorado?
 Great Sand Dunes National Park and Preserve is home to the tallest sand dunes in North America.
-Wetlands, forests, lakes, and tundra: this Colorado National Park has some of the most diverse environments you’ll find all wrapped up in one amazing package.
-Horseback riding, sand sledding down a gigantic sand dune, and camping under the starry sky are just a few of the many fun activities available.
+Although you may not expect to find sand dunes in Colorado, this national park has some of the most diverse environments you’ll find all wrapped up in one amazing package.
+Here, you can enjoy horseback riding, sand dune sledding, camping, and more!

-Explore some of North America’s oldest rock formations and peaks formed by the Gunnison River.
+Explore some of North America’s oldest rock formations and peaks formed by the Gunnison River at Black Canyon of the Gunnison National Park.
 This Colorado National Park boasts excellent rock climbing for experienced climbers.
-If that’s a little more adventure than you can handle, check out all of the activities that Black Canyon of Gunnison Park has to offer!
+If that’s a little more adventure than you can handle, check out a full catalog of the activities that this national park has to offer!

-Colorado National Monument technically isn’t a national park, but it is home to a great American landmark treasure.
+Colorado National Monument technically isn’t a national park, but it’s home to a great American landmark treasure.
 There are rock formations galore that date back to more than one billion years old.
-Make sure you don’t miss zipping around the twists and turns of Rock Rock Drive, where you can spot bighorn sheep maneuvering gorgeous red rock canyon walls.
+Make sure you don’t miss zipping around the twists and turns of the scenic Rimrock Drive, where you can spot bighorn sheep maneuvering gorgeous red rock canyon walls.